-However, as I pointed out before, every landing page carters for different groups of people and has a distinct goal; that’s why it’s important to choose the tool with a high level of personalization, like WebWave.
+However, as I pointed out before, every landing page caters to different groups of people and has a distinct goal; that’s why it’s important to choose a tool with a high level of personalization, like WebWave.

-Just changing the content and creating a generic page will not result in high conversion rates.
-With WebWave, you can choose a template and fully edit it, or even start from scratch to create the exact landing page you need.
-It is a reliable website builder with stable hosting and access to all the necessary statistics.
-A perfect solution to design and launch a landing page.
+Changing the content and creating a generic page will not result in high conversion rates.
+With WebWave, you can choose a template and fully edit it or start from scratch to create the exact landing page you need.
+It is a reliable website builder with stable hosting and access to all the necessary statistics—a perfect solution to design and launch a landing page.

 2. Create an attention-grabbing headline

 A good, eye-catching headline has to be followed by a convincing subtitle.
-There you can get into more details, but still, don’t stretch it for too long.
+You can get into more details there, but don’t stretch it for too long.
 A landing page is not an SEO-friendly blog post.
 Keep it short.